OFFLINE-GmbH/oc-microcart-plugin/README.md

 * Shipping rules
 * ... and lots of other extended eCommerce features

-If you are looking for a full featured eCommerce solution for October CMS check out [OFFLINE.Mall](https://github.com/OFFLINE-GmbH/oc-mall-plugin).
+If you are looking for a fully featured eCommerce solution for October CMS check out [OFFLINE.Mall](https://github.com/OFFLINE-GmbH/oc-mall-plugin).

 ## Getting up and running